 Norfolk has seven miles of Chesapeake Bay beachfront and a total of 144 miles of shoreline including along Downtown's Elizabeth River, the Lafayette River, lakes, the Hampton Roads Harbor and the Chesapeake Bay.
-Town Point Park, located in the downtown area along the Elizabeth River, brings thousands of visitors downtown annually and generates both tax and parking revenue.
+Town Point Park, located in the Downtown area along the Elizabeth River, brings thousands of visitors Downtown annually and generates both tax and parking revenue.

-Located in the heart of the central business district and adjacent to the City of Norfolk's world class waterfront and festival site, the renovation of the iconic Waterside Festival Marketplace will reposition the facility into the Waterside District, a world-class dining and entertainment complex.
-The Waterside District will be a regional destination for the very best in entertainment and dining.
-The project, which broke ground in August 2015, is a \$40 million public-private partnership between Norfolk and Cordish Companies.
-The anchor will be a 30,000 square foot section known as "The Marketplace" which will have as many as nine businesses and restaurants, including a live performance stage, roof top deck and a craft brewery.
-The new Waterside District is anticipated to open in spring 2017.
+The Waterside District is a regional destination located in the heart of the central business district and adjacent to the City of Norfolk's world-class waterfront and festival site.
+The project which opened in May 2017, is a \$40 million public-private partnership between Norfolk and Cordish Companies.
+The anchor is a 30,000 square foot section known as "The Marketplace" that has as many as nine businesses and restaurants, including a live performance stage and roof top deck.